brianle18/maincode_homework/report/ilm/main.typ

 Some work would be required to determine whether any data could be recovered by loosening some of the filtering criteria.

 == Analysis and Visualisation
-To inspect the results of the cleaning pipeline, several visualisations were created using `matplotlib` and `seaborn`.
+To inspect the results of the cleaning pipeline, several visualisations were created using `matplotlib` @matplotlib2007 and `seaborn` @seaborn.

 The final top 20 domains are as follows: